The River (1951 film): Plot

 Another of Harriet's friends is Melanie, the twenty-ish, bi-racial daughter from Mr. John's marriage to a now-deceased Indian woman.
 She also seems to be interested in Captain John, but pursues him less obviously than do Harriet or Valerie.
 Captain John and Melanie bond over discussing their experiences struggling with wartime injury and being bi-racial, respectively.

 Bogey, Harriet's young brother, develops an obsession with cobras after watching a snake charmer in the market.
 Harriet sees him playing a flute to a cobra in their garden one day and commands him to inform their parents of the dangerous snake's presence, but she does not tell them herself because she is delivering some flowers to Captain John.
 She sees Melanie leave Mr. John's house, followed by Captain John, and follows them.
 Melanie loses Captain John in the woods, but then Valerie, who has been following Harriet, goes over to him, and they end up sharing a passionate kiss, witnessed from afar by Harriet and Melanie.
 Bogey's body is found soon after, bitten by the cobra.

 Overcome with jealousy and wracked with guilt over Bogey's death, Harriet loses the will to live.
-She runs away from home the night after the funeral and attempts to commit suicide by taking an unattended boat out into the middle of the river and stepping overboard, but Bogey's friend Kanu alerts some local fishermen, who rescue her from the water.
+She runs away from home the night after the funeral and attempts to drown herself by taking an unattended boat out into the middle of the river and stepping overboard, but Bogey's friend Kanu alerts some local fishermen, who rescue her from the water.
 Once back ashore, Harriet refuses to return to her family, but Kanu gets Captain John, and he is able to ease her mind.
 He kisses her on the forehead, and she allows him to take her home.

 In the spring, Harriet's mother gives birth to another baby girl.
 While they wait until they can go inside and meet her, Harriet, Valerie, and Melanie look at the river and take a moment to reflect on the cycles of life and death that take place on its banks.